Antarctic Event Series

 A rare opportunity to gain an understanding or enhance your knowledge about the Antarctic environment, delivered by experts in their field.

-Discover Antarctica Training provides a one-day training course for those wishing to gain an understanding or enhance their knowledge aboutenvironmental protection, wildlife and climate change in Antarctica with up to date and current information.
+Discover Antarctica Short Course is designed for those wishing to gain an understanding or enhance their knowledge about environmental protection, wildlife and climate change in Antarctica with up to date and current information.

 It is open to all and does not require any prior qualifications or Antarctic experience.